-Withdrawal or discontinuation symptoms are common after coming off antidepressants.
+Withdrawal or discontinuation symptoms are common after discontinuing antidepressants.
 Some research suggests that these symptoms affect 56% of people who stop taking their depression medication.

 In this article, we discuss citalopram withdrawal in more detail, including its symptoms and ways to minimize or prevent them.

-Citalopram is one of a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+Citalopram is one medication in a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 It is available as a tablet or an oral solution.